aiven/devportal/docs/products/redis/concepts/restricted-redis-commands.rst

 Restricted Aiven for Redis®* commands
 ======================================

-In this section, you can find information about Redis commands that are restricted or modified in our Aiven for Redis* service.
+This section contains information about Redis commands that are restricted or modified in the Aiven for Redis* service.
 These restrictions are in place to ensure the stability and security of the Redis environment.
-Understanding these limitations is essential for effectively managing and usingAiven for Redis* service.
+Understanding these limitations is essential for effectively managing and using Aiven for Redis* service.

 Restricted commands
 -------------------